 Again, the point isn’t to go nuts and figure out the relevancy of every single link.
 It’s just another way of evaluating the relevancy of your link profile.
 If you have a link from an unrelated site — but it’s on a page closely tied to your site’s theme — you can toss that into the “relevant” category.

 In the tumultuous history of SEO, fortunes have been lost over a single tweak in the Google algorithm.
 First, sites that participated in link exchanges dropped out of the SERPs like a ton of bricks.
 A few years later, profile links were massively devalued.
-In early 2012, the popular blog network Build My Rank suffered from a massive de-indexing, bringing down thousands of niche sites along with it.
+One popular blog network Build My Rank suffered from a massive de-indexing, bringing down thousands of niche sites along with it.
 The point of telling these stories is to emphasize the fact that you’re setting yourself up for disaster if you rely on one type of link.
 Even if the technique works like gangbusters now, that doesn’t mean that it won’t be the focus of Google’s next algorithm update.